apex/up/Readme.md

 <details>
   <summary>Can I donate?</summary>
-  <p>I'm glad you asked!
-Yes you can, head over to the <a href="https://opencollective.com/apex">OpenCollective</a> page.
-Any donations are greatly appreciated and help me focus more on Up's implementation, documentation, and examples.</p>
+  <p>Yes you can!
+Head over to the <a href="https://opencollective.com/apex">OpenCollective</a> page.
+Any donations are greatly appreciated and help me focus more on Up's implementation, documentation, and examples.
+If you're using the free OSS version for personal or commercial use please consider giving back.</p>
 </details>

 ## Community